nicholaswmin/editable-list/README.md

 Accepts an object as `data` that looks like this:

 > Note that the supplied `data` is 2-way data bound.
-Inline editing of rows will reflect the changes to the supplied object and the observers firings will propagate as usual.
+Inline editing of rows will reflect the changes to the supplied object and the observer firings will propagate as usual.

 ```javascript